-For many teenage girls, learning how to become a babysitter is the initial step to landing their first-ever job outside their families.
+For many teenage girls, learning how to become a babysitter is the initial step to getting their own pocket money and more responsibility outside of the home.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

 Yes, babysitting pays well, but if you don’t even like kids, there’s no point.